The Conservatory is open on selected days every week, from 12pm.

 With the exception of guide dogs, dogs are not permitted inside the Conservatory.

-Please contact the Box Office on 020 3855 4745 with any access related enquiries.
+Please contact the Box Office at [email protected] with any access related enquiries.

 Assistant Curator at The Noguchi Museum in New York, Kate Wiener introduces the life and work of Japanese American sculptor, Isamu Noguchi, drawing from Noguchi’s autobiographical writings and documents from The Noguchi Museum Archives.